WHERE ARE THE BEST NEIGHBORHOODS IN TOKYO? WHICH ARE THE COOLEST DISTRICTS TO VISIT TO TOKYO?

 If you don’t have a credit card limit, then you will have lots of fun in Ginza!
 It’s full of luxury shops!

-A stroll in Ginza will give you the opportunity to visit most prestigious brands such as Dior, Cartier, Louis Vuitton, Mont Blanc, Chanel, Prada, Burberry, Printemps, Chaumet, Hermès, Bvlgari, or even Apple.
+A stroll in Ginza will give you the opportunity to visit the most prestigious brands such as Dior, Cartier, Louis Vuitton, Mont Blanc, Chanel, Prada, Burberry, Printemps, Chaumet, Hermès, Bvlgari, or even Apple.

-Since Tokyo central station is not far away, Ginza can be a strategic place to stay during your trip to Tokyo.
+Since Tokyo Central Station is not far away, Ginza can be a strategic place to stay during your trip to Tokyo.

 READ: MOST INCREDIBLE THINGS TO VISIT IN GINZA